-Section 7.4.9 UAPA.
-The student conduct process concludes when a Formal Hearing has concluded under the University's rules for conducting contested case proceedings under the UAPA, Chapter 1720-01-05.
+Section 7.5.12 UAPA.
+The student conduct process concludes when the UAPA Hearing has concluded, either through a final order, settlement, or otherwise, under the University's rules for conducting contested case proceedings under the UAPA, Chapter 1720-01-05.

-Section 7.4.10 Expiration and Satisfaction of All Sanctions.
-The student conduct process concludes when SCCS determines that the time periods for all sanctions given to the Respondent have expired (except for the sanction of expulsion, which does not expire), and the Respondent has satisfied all other terms and conditions of all sanctions that the Respondent received.
+Section 7.5.13 Expiration and Satisfaction of All Sanctions.
+A Respondent's SCCS case concludes and is considered closed when SCCS determines that the time periods for all sanctions given to the Respondent have expired (except for the sanction of expulsion, which does not expire), and the Respondent has satisfied all other terms and conditions of all sanctions that the Respondent received.